-1. This Act may be cited as the Courts Act 1972 and shall come into force on a date to be notified by the Minister in the Gazette.
+This Act may be cited as the Courts Act 1972 and shall come into force on a date to be notified by the Minister in the Gazette.

-INTERPRETATION
+2 Interpretation

-- In this Act, unless the context otherwise requires -"barrister and solicitor" means a person entitled to practice as a barrister and solicitor in Nauru; - "cause" includes any action, suit or other original proceeding in any Court between the person originating the proceeding and one or more other parties as defendant or respondent, and includes any original criminal proceeding; - "Clerk" means the Clerk of the District Court appointed under the provisions of Section 15 of this Act and includes a public officer assistant to the Clerk and every other person performing the duties of the Clerk of assisting the Clerk to perform them. - "Commissioner for Oaths" means a person who is a Commissioner for Oaths either by virtue of appointment under the provisions of section 72 of this Act or ex officio under the provisions of any other section of this Act; - "Direction of Police" means the public officer in charge
+In this Act, unless the context otherwise requires:

+'barrister and solicitor' means a person entitled to practise as a barrister and solicitor in Nauru;

+'cause' includes any action, suit or other original proceeding in any Court between the person originating the proceeding and one or more other parties as defendant or respondent, and includes any original criminal proceeding;

+'Clerk' means the Clerk of the District Court appointed under the provisions of section 15 of this Act and includes a public officer assistant to the Clerk and every other person performing the duties of the Clerk or assisting the Clerk to perform them;

+'Commissioner for Oaths' means a person who is a Commissioner for Oaths either by virtue of appointment under the provisions of section 72 of this Act or ex officio under the provisions of any other section of this Act;

-- of the Nauru Police Force and, where a public officer has been appointed to act as the Director of Police, such public officer while so acting; - "District Court" means the District Court established by section 9 of this Act; - "Fund" means the Courts Trust Fund established under the provisions of Section 64 of this Act; - "heard" includes "tried";
+'Director of Police' means the public officer in charge of the Nauru Police Force and, where a public officer has been appointed to act as the Director of Police, such public officer while so acting;

-- "hearing" includes "trial"; - "judgment" includes decree, decision, order, conviction and sentence; - "lay magistrate" means any magistrate other than the resident magistrate; - "magistrate" means a person appointed under the provisions of section 9 of this Act to be a magistrate of the District Court; - "matter" includes every proceeding in a Court which is not a cause; - "Registrar" means the Registrar of the Supreme Court appointed under the provisions of section 6 of this Act: - "resident magistrate" means a person appointed under the provisions of section 10 of this Act to be, or to act as, the resident magistrate; - "rules of court" means rules of court made under, or continued in force by, any law for the time being in force; - "Supreme Court" means the Supreme Court established by Article 48 of the Constitution.
+'District Court' means the District Court established by section 9 of this Act;

+'Fund' means the Courts Trust Fund established under the provisions of section 64 of this Act;

+'heard' includes tried;

+'hearing' includes trial;

+'judgment' includes decree, decision, order, conviction and sentence;

+'lay magistrate' means any magistrate other than the resident magistrate;

+'magistrate' means a person appointed under the provisions of section 9 of this Act to be the resident magistrate or a lay magistrate or to act as the resident magistrate;

+'matter' includes every proceeding in a Court which is not a cause;

+'Registrar' means the Registrar of the Supreme Court appointed under the provisions of section 6 of this Act;

+'resident magistrate' means a person appointed under the provisions of section 9 of this Act to be, or to act as, the resident magistrate;

+'rules of court' means rules of court made under, or continued in force by, any law for the time being in force;

+'Supreme Court' means the Supreme Court established by Article 48 of the Constitution.